 - FAITH in mankind and God

-- their trust that LOVE is unconditional and not transactional.
+- LOVE so that it is unconditional and not transactional.

 But the greatest of these is LOVE.